xlladdins/xll/docs/Excel4MacrosT-Z.md

 **VIEW.DEFINE**(**view\_name**, print\_settings\_log, row\_col\_log)

-View\_name    is text enclosed in quotation marks and specifies the name of the view you want to define for the sheet.
+View\_name&nbsp;&nbsp;&nbsp;&nbsp;is text enclosed in quotation marks and specifies the name of the view you want to define for the sheet.
 If the workbook already contains a view with view\_name, the new view replaces the existing one.

-Print\_settings\_log    is a logical value that, if TRUE or omitted, includes current print settings in the view or, if FALSE, does not include current print settings in the view.
+Print\_settings\_log&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that, if TRUE or omitted, includes current print settings in the view or, if FALSE, does not include current print settings in the view.

-Row\_col\_log    is a logical value that, if TRUE or omitted, includes current row and column settings in the view or, if FALSE, does not include current row and column settings in the view.
+Row\_col\_log&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that, if TRUE or omitted, includes current row and column settings in the view or, if FALSE, does not include current row and column settings in the view.

 **Related Functions**

-VIEW.DELETE   Removes a view from the active workbook
+VIEW.DELETE&nbsp;&nbsp;&nbsp;Removes a view from the active workbook

-VIEW.SHOW   Shows a view
+VIEW.SHOW&nbsp;&nbsp;&nbsp;Shows a view

 Return to [top](#T)